-The electricity sector is changing pretty rapidly and for an industry which thinks building a dam in 15 yrs is ‘rapid’, its probably a bit scary.
-In my last blog we talked about the disruption in the retail electricity sector with the emergence of new players like Flick Electric, now I’d like to look at the massive changes about to hit the Electricity Distribution Businesses (called EDB’s, network companies or just distributors).
+The electricity sector is changing pretty rapidly and for an industry that thinks building a dam in 15 yrs is ‘rapid’, its probably a bit scary.
+In my last blog we talked about the disruption in the retail electricity sector with the emergence of new players like Flick Electric, now I’d like to look at the massive changes about to hit the Electricity Distribution Businesses (called EDBs, network companies, or just distributors).

-Most consumers have no idea who their electricity distributor is (can you name yours?), they assume that whoever they pay their monthly electricity bill too has the sole responsibility for making the electricity and getting it to their house.
-This of course is not true and throughout NZ there are 29 separate distribution companies (yes, 29 to service 2 million homes and businesses) that own and invest in poles, wires, transformers and other big expensive stuff all called ‘assets’, and of course people, that keep the electricity flowing.
-[Most of the generators (hydro dams, geothermal plants, wind farms etc.) in New Zealand are connected to the national transmission grid run by the government owned Transpower – thats another story].
+Most consumers have no idea who their electricity distributor is (can you name yours?), they assume that whoever they pay their monthly electricity bill to has the sole responsibility for making the electricity and getting it to their house.
+This of course is not true and throughout NZ there are 29 separate distribution companies (yes, 29 to service 2 million homes and businesses) that own and invest in poles, wires, transformers, and other big expensive stuff all called ‘assets’, and of course, people, that keep the electricity flowing.
+[Most of the generators (hydro dams, geothermal plants, wind farms, etc.) in New Zealand are connected to the national transmission grid run by the government-owned Transpower – that’s another story].

-Your individual home or business distribution charges are calculated on an amount to cover the installation, upkeep and replacement of all the assets with a small return on that investment.
-The charges is made up of a fixed charge as well as an amount based on the volume of electricity flowing through the wires to your house, a variable charge [the exception to this is The Lines Company in the central North Island].
+Your individual home or business distribution charges are calculated on an amount to cover the installation, upkeep, and replacement of all the assets with a small return on that investment.
+The charges are made up of a fixed charge as well as an amount based on the volume of electricity flowing through the wires to your house, a variable charge [the exception to this is The Lines Company in the central North Island].
 This is why your holiday home, even when empty with the power off, still has a monthly electricity bill (the fixed charge).
-It is also why some homeowners, with solar panels get confused about the cost of electricity they buy from their retailer (wholesale electricity price + distribution costs + some fees & levies) and the price offered to them if they sell solar generated power back to the grid (electricity price only).
+It is also why some homeowners, with solar panels, get confused about the cost of electricity they buy from their retailer (wholesale electricity price + distribution costs + some fees & levies) and the price offered to them if they sell solar-generated power back to the grid (electricity price only).

 Distributors are in the middle of major disruption right now and the outcomes are going to affect all of us.
-The main problem is that fancy new (and disruptive) technologies like solar panels and home battery storage, not to mention electric vehicles, are on the very rapid increase.
-This changes everything for the distributor, power now flows two ways on a network designed for one way flow.
-Some consumers can generate and store their own electricity and not need the network as much which reduces the amount of electricity flowing through the lines, which reduces the distributors income from its variable charge.
-If income is reduced the distributor must increase its overall charges to be able to maintain its network and guarantee supply of electricity on cold, wet, snow blown winter nights when everybody has their heaters and electric clothes dryers on full, this in turn convinces more consumers to install new technologies like solar and batteries.
+The main problem is that fancy new (and disruptive) technologies like solar panels and home battery storage, not to mention electric vehicles, are on a very rapid increase.
+This changes everything for the distributor, power now flows two ways on a network designed for one-way flow.
+Some consumers can generate and store their own electricity and not need the network as much which reduces the amount of electricity flowing through the lines, which reduces the distributor’s income from its variable charge.
+If income is reduced the distributor must increase its overall charges to be able to maintain its network and guarantee a supply of electricity on cold, wet, snow blown winter nights when everybody has their heaters and electric clothes dryers on full, this, in turn, convinces more consumers to install new technologies like solar and batteries.

-So all this navel gazing has lead distribution companies top realise they are no longer pure monopolies because they can be replaced, totally or partially, by new technologies and that they need to be able to raise money from a variety of services to enable them to continue to provide service at the level they are now (there are a number of regulatory issues here around other revenue streams because they are considered monopolies, which they aren’t totally).
+So all this navel-gazing has led distribution companies to realise they are no longer pure monopolies because they can be replaced, totally or partially, by new technologies and that they need to be able to raise money from a variety of services to enable them to continue to provide service at the level they are now (there are a number of regulatory issues here around other revenue streams because they are considered monopolies, which they aren’t totally).